 Did you ever think – “I can play safe, I can do both”?

-I think only superwoman can do both.
-I was working part-time for a year or so and realised that I wasn’t giving enough to either of the jobs.
+I think only a superwoman can do both.
+I was working part-time for a year or so and realized that I wasn’t giving enough to either of the jobs.
 I needed to decide and I plunged into Fox.

 So I chose the Fox.

 …and is it what you’ve hoped for?